purplestat/purplestat.github.io/_posts/2020-01-01-Candycrush.md

 I really enjoyed reading the “Ultimate Halloween Candy Power Ranking” by [FiveThirtyEight](https://fivethirtyeight.com/features/the-ultimate-halloween-candy-power-ranking/).
-They made use of an online survey in which people had to choose their preferred candy based on two randomly offered options (out of 85 possible products).
+They made use of an online survey in which people had to choose their preferred candy out of two randomly offered options (with a pool of 85 possible products).
 Based on a decently sized sample FiveThirtyEight tried to infer the ingredients that led to the popularity.
 Even though their investigation provides nice insights, I had the impression that